zig-republic/zig-republic/republic-bylaws.rst

 Appointment of Committees
 -------------------------
-The Chancellor or his duly appointed representative shall appoint the members ofall newly formed committees pending an affirmative majority vote of the Small Council.
+The Chancellor or his duly appointed representative shall appoint the members of all newly formed committees pending an affirmative majority vote of the Small Council.
 Following the initial appointment of a Function Group or Special Committee, additional committee members may be appointed at the discretion of the Chancellor, Vice-Chancellor, or a majority vote of the committee itself.
 Such secondary appointments must be reported to the Senate, which reserves the power to review the appointment.
 However, a confirming vote is not required.